ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Chronic HEP B.md

 		- Detectable intrahepatocyte nucleocapsid antigen (HbcAg)
 		- High infectivity
 		- Higher liver injury
+		- May not always correlate with injury like in childhood acquired HBV there is some tolerance but later in life tolerance reduces and reactivation may occur
 	- nonreplicative phase
 		- Absent HbeAg
 		- Anti-hbe